chingu-voyages/soloproject-tier2-virtualpet/README.md

 Your repo needs to have a robust README (see Keys to a [Well-Written Readme](https://medium.com/chingu/keys-to-a-well-written-readme-55c53d34fe6d))

+You must use a frontend framework for a tier 2 project.

 ## Extras (Not Required)

 - Sprite CSS Animations